LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

 For example, this article is named `writing-articles.md` and is located in `/docs/extras/`.
 :::

-The terminal will then display the following, at which point you can go to the url given in the terminal:
+The terminal will then display the following, at which point you can go to the URL given in the terminal:

 ![Displayed Text in Terminal](/public/images/writing-articles/runvitepressterminal.png)